mwhuhn/statisticalProgramming/tstf_stata/README.md

 If this works, fantastic!
 You can use your own tstf data and get moving.
 Otherwise...

-## 3. Troubleshooting

-### a.
-Version error
+## 3. Version error

-If you are running a version of Stata that is before Stata 14, the saveold command on line 210 of `tstf.ado` (on Windows, located at `C:/ado/plus/t`) will not work and you will get a version error.
+If you are running a version of Stata that is before Stata 14, the saveold command on line 210 of `tstf.ado` (on Windows, located at `C:/ado/plus/t`) will not work and you will give a version error.
 The original `tstf.ado` file can be edited so it works with pre-14 Stata.
 Just get rid of the version argument:

 Before: